ktomoma/VideoWebServer_for_CameraCar/README.md

 ### SNMP MIB
 The system supports SNMP agent and has following MIB onjects.
 The default access password is public for SNMP GET and private for SNMP SET.
 They are mainly for a trouble shooting in case the video streaming does not come smoothly by checking WiFi signal strength and video frame rate.

 OID = .1.3.6.1.4.1.4998.3.1.1, ReadWrire, It reports SSID ID which is in use.
-If setting another value either 0 or 1, switch SSID.
+Also, if setting another value either 0 or 1, switch SSID.

 OID = .1.3.6.1.4.1.4998.3.1.2, ReadOnly, It reports SSID Name which is in use.